margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 **Word Associations:** tree, roots, ancestors, mother, father, children, home, name, tribe, clan

 ## Treasure ##
-The treasures within acnient cultures that bring us closer to stories we can uncover to know ourselves better.
+The treasures within ancient cultures that bring us closer to stories we can uncover to know ourselves better.
 The hunt is for the the true gold within the earth, the sweet suprise that lay buried for all to discover, the relics to uncover,